 This arrangement of "Rule, Britannia!" is for flute and piano, although other appropriate instruments can also play the flute part.
 Here is the Flute Part to download, and the pianist should play from the Score.
 Pianists may also be interested in the alternative arrangement of "Rule, Britannia!" for Piano Solo.
 More Patriotic or National Songs can be found in our article National Anthems and Patriotic Songs.

 The audio controls below allow you to play the mp3 version of Arne's Rule Britannia for flute and piano or you can download the MP3 file.
-You can also download the midi version of Arne's Rule Britannia for flute and piano or alternatively edit/play the midi file.
+You can also download the midi version of Arne's Rule Britannia for flute and piano.

 The image below is the first page of the sheet music, and here you can download the full sheet music for Arne's Rule Britannia for flute and piano in PDF format.